Faculty Profiles (M - P)

 - Moss, Jean, DC, MBA – Associate Professor

-- Muir, Bradley James, BSc (Hons), DC, FRCCSS(C) – Assistant Professor
+- Muir, Bradley James, BSc (Hons), DC, FRCCSS(C) – Associate Professor

 - Pajaczkowski, Jason, BSc, BSc, DC, FRCCSS(C), FCCRS(C), DACRB – Associate Professor